Frane Karabatić (Project Director and Author)

 The University of Zadar, Croatia

-She has a degree in Croatian language and literature from the University of Split, Faculty of Philosophy Zadar.
-While studying there, she showed special interest in Slavic languages and literature as well as linguistics.
-She has graduated from the University with the thesis on the comparison between Croatian and Serbian accents systems.
-Ivana has been teaching Croatian language for 20 years in Private high school Marko Antun de Dominis and she has achieved great success in the pedagogy of the language.
-She is a mentor to students from the University of Split, Faculty of Philosophy and she’s been teaching methodology of the language teaching.
+Ivana Petričić is a teacher in Private High School Marko Antun de Dominis in Split, Croatia.
+She has a degree in Croatian language and literature from the University of Zadar.
+While studying there, she developed an interest in Slavic languages and literatures as well as general linguistics.
+She graduated from the University with a thesis on the comparison between Croatian and Serbian accents systems.
 Ivana is also a proofreader of numerous publications and articles.

 Carl Blyth (Director of COERLL)